freenas/freenas-docs/userguide/jails.rst

 `plugins repository <http://download.freenas.org/plugins/9/x64/>`_.

-**Start/Stop:** this icon changes appearance depending on the current "Status" of the jail.
+**Start/Stop:** this icon changes appearance depending on the current :guilabel:`Status` of the jail.
 When the jail is not running, the icon is green and clicking it starts the jail.
 When the jail is already running, the icon is red and clicking it stops the jail.
 A stopped jail and its applications are inaccessible until it is restarted.

 **Restart:** restart the jail.